 In signing your contract with us, you agree to prepare your property for renters at the beginning of the season by accepting responsibility for the Opening Cleaning.
 This includes a thorough cleaning, as well as checking all systems (including smoke and carbon monoxide detectors) setting docks, bringing out any seasonal furniture or equipment, removing storm windows, cleaning grills, washing all bedding and having all systems on and ready.

 You will be asked to specify your cleaning instructions when you sign your listing contract – indicating whether you want to manage your own cleanings, or will need for NVR to make these arrangements for you.
-These instructions let us know if we need to add a cleaning fee to leases written on your property.
 Our estimated cleaning fee charged to a renter is based on our best estimate of what an average turn-over cleaning at your property should run.
 When a renter departs, cleaners will expect to find the property “broom-clean and tidy” with beds stripped, refrigerators empty, and all trash removed.
 They have a cleaning task list that includes a disinfecting cleaning of bathrooms and kitchen surfaces, wiping down refrigerators (they rarely have time to defrost), wiping down stove tops (but are unlikely to have time to clean a soiled oven).
 They will vacuum, dust, and mop kitchen & bath floors.
 They generally do not have time to wipe porch furniture or sweep decks.
 They do not unload clean dishwashers, clean grills, wash windows or blinds or remove trash.
 They will not have time to water flower boxes, make up beds, check light bulbs or smoke alarm batteries.
 Please remember that our Cleaners are caring for several properties on any given turn-over date.

 What are the Renters’ Responsibilities?

 Renters are given detailed instructions in their Lease Cover Letter and on their Check-list for Departure Mornings.
 Their lease and contract packets also contain specific instructions about acceptable behavior while in residence.
-For instance, we want them to remove their trash and recyclables from the house – and from the property if necessary.
 We expect them to honor the Guidelines for Pets - if they have been given permission to bring a pet.
 We expect them to honor the check-in and check-out times, and we expect cleaners, owners or caretakers to notify us immediately if renters arrive too early or stay too late.
 Renters are prohibited from smoking in any property.
 They are also prohibited from building campfires unless you have a clearly defined area.
 They are prohibited from having large gatherings of local friends or family members unless you have given permission, but we need to be flexible enough to allow them to have a reasonable number of friends/family over for limited visits.

 What do I need to do to prepare my house for rentals?

 Owners need to be committed to having their cottages thoroughly cleaned and ready for vacationers at the start of each summer.
 We expect you to honor the list of amenities that you approved (on your Data Sheet) – and to replace any item listed that is no longer functioning.
 Bed sizes must be verified.
 Phone numbers must be verified.
 Please remove liquor or lock up your cabinet.
-Please empty (or nearly empty) your refrigerator and freezer (Your condiments can be stored on the bottom shelf, pushed to the back).
+Please empty your refrigerator and freezer.
 Please be sure there is enough space in cabinets for your guests’ food.
 Please make dresser drawers and closets available.
 Remove all of your personal bathroom items.
 Examine your bedding carefully… and ask yourself if you would be comfortable using this bedding at the Holiday Inn?
 Replace your pillows frequently.
 Replace mattress pads annually.
 Be sure your bedspreads and blankets are washable, and that there are spares in the closet.
 Pack away your clutter; pitch old magazines and pamphlets, replace cookware with flaking Teflon surfaces.
 Look critically at porches, railings, stairs, decks, docks, etc. Is there anything that is in need of repair, and that could potentially cause an injury?
 Do you have working Smoke Alarms?
 Carbon Monoxide Detectors?
 Fire extinguishers?
 Flashlights?

-We also need owners to leave an adequate stash of cleaning supplies at the start of the season.
+We also need owners to leave an adequate stash of cleaning supplies, and paper products (example: paper towels/ toilet paper) at the start of the season.
 This helps your renters be better tenants, and saves cleaners from having to dash out to buy supplies – or resort to simply wiping down surfaces with water.
 The better equipped your cottage is, the better cared for it will be.
 Scrimping on mops, cleaning supplies or vacuum cleaners is only shortchanging yourself and your property; and is a sure way to invite complaints from renters and cleaners.